ricardozanini/camel-rest-mock-service/README.md

 +-----------+                  +------------------------+
 ```

-The responsibility of the Apache Web Server is to handle TLS connection and to proxy requests to Tomcat servers, acting as a _gatekeeper_.
+The responsibility of the Apache Web Server is to handle TLS connections and to proxy requests to Tomcat servers.
+It's also acting as a _gatekeeper_ to only allow a pre determined connections to the Tomcat servers.
+This way we can deny connections to the client on the web server side, avoiding unnecessary load to the Tomcat servers.

-## Baseline

-The first thing to do is set a desired baseline for the service.
-For this example let's use 2000 simultaneous requests to the service with a response time of 1.5 seconds.
+This strategy allow us to have the following metrics on our APM tool:

+1. **Number of connection errors**.
+If this number increases, it's means that we need to scale up our servers.
+2. **Number of simultaneous requests**.
+After the load tests we'll have a baseline number of simultaneous requests that we can handle.
+We can monitor this metric to help us understand the requests volume in the environment and justify a cluster increase.

 ## Apache server configuration